Gaucher Disease

 Pharmacological Treatments

-- Mechanism: Replaces deficient glucocerebrosidase enzyme to reduce substrate accumulation
+Replaces deficient glucocerebrosidase enzyme to reduce accumulation of glucocerebroside in macrophages

-- Mechanism: Inhibits glucosylceramide synthase to decrease glucocerebroside production
+Inhibits glucosylceramide synthase to decrease production of glucocerebroside substrate

 Non-pharmacological Treatments

-- Regular monitoring of hematologic parameters and organ size is essential to assess disease progression.
+Regular monitoring of hematologic parameters and organ volumes to assess disease progression and treatment response.

 Prevention